-Herbert Pardes serves as the Executive Vice Chairman of the Board of Trustees of NewYork-Presbyterian Hospital.
-He was President and CEO of NewYork-Presbyterian Hospital and NewYork-Presbyterian Healthcare System from 1999 to 2011.
+Herbert Pardes, Executive Vice Chairman, Board of Trustees of NewYork-Presbyterian Hospital, was President and CEO of NewYork-Presbyterian Hospital and NewYork-Presbyterian Healthcare System from 1999 to 2011.

 Prior to joining the Hospital in 1999, he served as Vice President for Health Sciences at Columbia University and Dean of the Faculty of Medicine at Columbia University College of Physicians and Surgeons.
 Dr. Pardes served as Director of the National Institute of Mental Health and as the U.S. Assistant Surgeon General during the administrations of Presidents Carter and Reagan, and was President of the American Psychiatric Association.